 A school council cannot issue instructions to teachers regarding their professional duties, or to employees of the Department in respect of their duties at the school.
 That role is the responsibility of the principal.
-If a school council has developed a school policy on certain matters and that policy is consistent with Departmental policy the council can expect the school staff to cooperate in putting the policy into practice.
+If a school council has developed a school policy on certain matters and that policy is consistent with Department policy the council can expect the school staff will implement the policy.